CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 - **committed**: the file is committed

 ### Staging
-staging means to make a file(s) tracked by git (added to your working directory) so git can check on it, to see if any changes where done, or any new things where added to it
+staging means to make a file(s) tracked by git (added to your working tree) so git can check on it, to see if any changes where done, or any new things where added to it

 you can switch the status of the file by using git commands **Examples**: